- Find out which items may have restrictions, in addition to duty & tax information on Easyship's Countries page

-If you're aware that duty and/or tax apply to your shipment, your courier of choice may offer a service (DDP - Deliver Duties Paid) that allows you to pre-pay this amount when you pay for your shipping label.
+If you're aware that duty and/or tax is applicable to your shipment, your courier of choice may offer a service (DDP - Delivery Duties Paid) that allows you to pre-pay this amount when you pay for your shipping label.

 Speaking from experience, we highly recommend that you take this option because it will reduce the time your package spends in customs and any additional fees associated.